The Best Homemade Electrolyte Drink to Beat Keto Flu Fast

 What you need to feel better fast and relieve those keto flu side effects are electrolytes.
 While there are dietary sources of electrolytes (think pickles), the fastest and most efficient way to get them in is by drinking them.

-You can certainly buy electrolyte drinks and there are good ones on the market now.
+There are many electrolyte powders on the market and sports drinks to increase your electrolyte levels.
+You can buy good electrolyte drinks on the market now.
 This is the best one to have on hand for emergencies or if you just don’t have the time to make your own.
-It is zero carbs and sugars and replaces 6 electrolytes.
+It is zero carbs and sugars and replaces 6 important electrolytes.

-But if you could make a sugar free, homemade drink that was natural and hydrating, contained the keto electrolyte supplements that you need and it makes you feel better fast, then why wouldn’t you do it!?
+But for me, the best way and an even more simple way is to make a keto electrolyte drink yourself!
+If you could make a sugar free, homemade drink that was natural and hydrating, contained the important electrolytes that you need and it makes you feel better fast, then why wouldn’t you do it!?

 What Can I Drink for Keto Flu Symptoms?